John Lane

 then with limited coning

-Scheduling in Manhattan by e-mail or text.
+Scheduling in Manhattan by e-mail or text; able to travel to residential locations as elected.

 Scheduling at Bella Vita by e-mail, text or with online booking with Square - link is here:

-Progression of stabilization exercises to avoid recurring strains:
+Progress stabilization exercises to avoid recurring strains:

 Always taking new clients.

-46 new clients since re-opening /return from Germany; over 445 clients assisted since opening in 2018.
+56 new clients since re-opening /return from Germany; over 455 clients assisted since opening in 2018.

 Neuromuscular based presentations 'What do I feel?'